TheBoxyBear/charttools/README.md

 ```c#
 Song song = Song.FromFile(filePath);
 ```
+Due to strict limitations with the MIDI format, future builds will also require a configuration instance to read and write files.
+This instance can be null if the file is not MIDI.

 A song contains five main elements:

 - Metadata - Miscelanious info about the song, such as title, album, charter etc.